Washington Court Records

 A depositor who wishes to send funds to more than one inmate must seek the superintendent’s approval.
 Multiple payments without this approval may be regarded as contraband funds and redirected to the state’s Offender Welfare Betterment Fund.

-Family members and friends may also send money using a cashier’s check or money order.
+Family members and friends may also send money using a cashier’s check or order.
 However, personal checks are generally not accepted.

 A cashier’s check or money order may be paid into any of the inmate’s sub-accounts.
-There are four sub-account classes which are:
+There are four sub-account classes, which are:

-• Spendable: An Unrestricted account available for inmate’s use
+- Spendable: An Unrestricted account available for inmates’ use

-• Postage: Restricted for the use of postal charges
+- Postage: Restricted for the use of postal charges

-• Medical: For use restricted to health care
+- Medical: For use restricted to health care

-• Education: Used to pay for educational materials, tuition fees, and other similar educational charges
+- Education: Used to pay for educational materials, tuition fees, and other similar educational charges

 Persons interested in making payments for a specified purpose must mark the cashier’s check or money order with the sub-account class name.

-Money order or cashier’s check may be sent via mail to the correctional facility where the inmate is held.
+A money order or cashier’s check may be sent via mail to the correctional facility where the inmate is held.
 The process requires that the outer envelope be properly addressed with the following information written:

-• inmate’s full name
+- Inmate’s full name

-• The inmate’s DOC number
+- The inmate’s DOC number

-• The facility address where the inmate is held, and
+- The facility address where the inmate is held, and

-• A return address with the full name of the sender.
+- A return address with the full name of the sender.

 Money orders and cashier’s checks should be made out to the intended inmate with the inmate’s full name and DOC number written on the check or in the appropriate column of the money order.